 What we liked:

-- The initial message is short and sweet.
+- The initial welcome message is short and sweet.

 - They deliver what people are asking for: deals, and lots of them.

-- There are lots of images, which make it visually appealing.
+- There are lots of images that make it visually appealing.

 - There are social media links.